 This model can lock a bike to pretty much any reasonable structure with relative ease.
 The six panels attached by rivets are flexible enough to wrap around pretty much anything.
 The only constraint, as with all locks, is the size.
 Yet, the dimensions of the lock are were enough to accommodate road and mountain tires in our tests.

-The FoldyLock COMPACT is a highly versatile lock that will easily accommodate a road or mountain bike in most locking situations, similar to the ABUS Bordo 5700 and the OTTOLOCK.
+The FoldyLock COMPACT is a highly versatile lock that will easily accommodate a road or mountain bike in most locking situations, similar to the ABUS Bordo 5700.
 The individual folding plates do a pretty good job hooking up to tricky structures.
 Where this lock falters is in higher-risk areas.
 If you need a lock with similar versatility a high-risk area, we recommend the Kryptonite Evolution Mini with Cable that combines the security of a U-Lock with the flexibility of a cable.

-At $85, the FoldyLock COMPACT is slightly more expensive than the comparable Bordo and which you choose is really up to you.
-If you like the peace of mind of a bit more security, the FoldyLock might be worth the extra $5.
+The FoldyLock COMPACT is slightly more expensive than the comparable Bordo and which you choose is really up to you.
+If you like the peace of mind of a bit more security, the FoldyLock might be worth the extra few bucks.
 If you value saving several ounces and five dollars, too, go with the Bordo.
-If you are one of those people who likes to color-coordinate everything, the FoldyLock comes in blue (pictured), orange, yellow, gray, black and creme.
+If you are one of those people who likes to color-coordinate everything, the FoldyLock comes in several colors.

 Among the folding locks, FoldyLock ranks right up there with the best.
 While it won't protect your bike in high-risk situations, it does a great job on the schoolyard, at the cafe in a small town while offering no noticeable difference to your ride whether it's mounted to your frame or in your jersey pocket.